Azure-Samples/azure-search-power-skills/Vision/AnalyzeFormV2/Readme.md

 In addition to the common requirements described in [the root `README.md` file](../../README.md), this function requires access to an [Azure Form Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/) resource.

-You will need to [train a model with your forms](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/curl-train-extract) before you can use this skill.
-The model that was used for this example was trained using sample data that can be downloaded from [the SampleData directory](https://github.com/Azure-Samples/azure-search-power-skills/tree/master/SampleData).
+[Train a model with your forms](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/client-library) before you can use this skill.
+As a sample to get started, use the included [sample training forms](Test) and [sample test form](Train) with the [training notebook](FormRecognizerTrainModel.ipynb) to create a model in just a few minutes.

 ## Settings